menu

 Real Estate Prices & Overview

-Camp Stevenson / Camp Witawentin is a suburban neighborhood (based on population density) located in Pittsfield, Massachusetts.
+Camp Stevenson / Camp Witawentin is a rural neighborhood (based on population density) located in Pittsfield, Massachusetts.

-Camp Stevenson / Camp Witawentin real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Camp Stevenson / Camp Witawentin real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Camp Stevenson / Camp Witawentin neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics